Rokiis1/roadmap/2.Module/levels_of_testing.md

 **Explanation:**

 Component Testing, also known as Unit Testing, is the first level of software testing where individual components (or units) of a software are tested.
 The purpose is to validate that each unit of the software performs as designed.
-A unit is the smallest testable part of any software, often a function or method in object-oriented programming.

 **Key Concepts:**